 By Celestine Duncan and Melissa Brown Munson

-The following comprehensive review was originally prepared in 2001 and updated in 2016.
+The following comprehensive review was originally prepared in 2001 and revised in 2019.

 Introduction and Biology

 Spotted knapweed and diffuse knapweed are closely related noxious weeds infesting over 7 million acres in 17 western states (Duncan and Jachetta 2005).
 These weeds are well adapted to a wide range of habitats including open forests, rangeland, roadsides, pastureland, riparian areas, and ditch banks.